 We are hoping to have the capacity to host guided field trips in the spring of 2016.

 Guided field trips are generally available September-October, and April-June, depending on Staff and Volunteer availability.

 Reservations are required to avoid conflicts with other groups.
 It is also recommended that educators or activity coordinators conduct a site visit prior to the scheduled field trip date to become familiar with refuge facilities, layout, and regulations.
+To schedule your trip:

 The Refuges in the Complex do not have full time educators on staff, therefore guided tours are usually limited to when staff or refuge volunteers are available.
 Groups wishing to have a tour guide during their field trip must inform the refuge staff at the time the reservation is made.
 Being specific about tour information or topic(s) to be addressed during the trip will help determine who is selected as a knowledgeable guide.
 If a tour guide is not available, educators should be prepared to lead their own groups while on the refuge.

 Oaks to Wetlands Adventure Website

 Alex and Dusky Story Book and Field Journal

 For information about education and the cultural resources on Ridgefield NWR visit the Cultural Resources webpage for Ridgefield NWR (this takes you to the US Fish & Wildlife Service website) or visit the Cathlapotle Plankhouse page on our website.